 1. Can the amendment be drafted, cleared through both agencies' review processes, and executed by both parties before the underlying agreement expires?
 (If not, the parties should draft a new agreement instead).
 2. Does the amendment identify itself as an amendment and specifically reference the underlying agreement that is being amended?
-3. and the Does the amendment clearly state the work to be undertaken/deliverables and the timeframe in which that work will be done, if applicable, or does it otherwise clearly state its purpose?
-4. mendment .nds being o the transfer of funds, does it clearly state the 5. amend the foll If the amendment is to an agreement with another Federal agency, and the amendment involves the transfer of funds, does the amendment include the following financial data elements to the extent that they differ from that contained in the underlying agreement?
-Requesting Agency Servicing Agency a.
-Treasury Account Symbol (TAS) b.
-Business Event Type Code (BETC) c.
-Business Partner Network (BPN) code/Duns and Bradstreet Numbering System (DUNS) Number 6.
+3. Does the amendment clearly state the work to be undertaken/deliverables and the timeframe in which that work will be done, if applicable, or does it otherwise clearly state its purpose?
+4. If the amendment involves the transfer of funds, does it clearly state the total funds being obligated?
+5. If the amendment is to an agreement with another Federal agency, and the amendment involves the transfer of funds, does the amendment include the following financial data elements to the extent that they differ from that contained in the underlying agreement?
+Requesting Servicing Agency Agency a.
+Treasury Account Symbol (TAS) b. 🗌 Business Event Type Code (BETC) c.
+Number 6.
 Has the underlying agreement been reviewed to determine whether any information within it is out-of-date or whether any substantive provisions should be amended, and if so, does the amendment correct these provisions?
 7. Does the amendment include a provision at the end that states, "All other terms of the underlying agreement remain unchanged?"

-Does the amendment contain signature lines for each party?
+8. Does the amendment contain signature lines for each party?